 }

-Note The performance.now() function returns a timestamp in milliseconds.
+Note The performance.now() is a JavaScript function that returns a timestamp in milliseconds.

 Notice the similarity between the pseudocode examined previously and the steps B, C, and D of the loopOnce() function.
 That is, the drawing of the scene or game in step B, the calculation of the elapsed time since last update in step C, and the prioritization of update if the engine is lagging behind.